pthatcher/p2p-quic-draft/draft-thatcher-p2p-quic.md

 The QUIC role and fingerprints are signaled using the same attributes as DTLS ("a=setup", and "a=fingerprint").
 QUIC options are negotiated the same as ICE options but with an "a=quic-options" field.
 The grease bit defaults to off unless a QUIC option of "grease" is included.
-The MultiplexingID is signaled using an "a=mid" line, but the value MUST be a base-10 integer.
+The MultiplexingID is signaled using an "a=mid" line, and the value MUST be a base-10 integer.
+If any "a=mid" is specified in any QUIC m-section in a BUNDLE group, then all QUIC m-sections in the same BUNDLE group MUST have an "a=mid" specified.

 For example:
 ```